Tax in Montana: a complete guide

 Many types of income aren’t taxed in Montana, so you can subtract them from your federal AGI to work out your taxable income.
 These include Social Security, unemployment compensation, state income tax refunds, interest from federal bonds or notes, some pension income, and active-duty military income.

-To lower the tax burden, further deductions are available for Montanans.
+Further deductions are available for Montanans to lower their tax burden.
 Single filers are entitled to a minimum standard deduction of $2,140, and joint filers are entitled to $4,280.
 The maximum standard deduction is $4,830 for single filers and $9,660 for joint filers.

 Montana also offers a $2,580 personal exemption, which can be claimed for you, your spouse, and your dependents.